Tomar Central Portugal, Portugal Travel Guide

 For a wider variety of international foods, consider visiting a larger city.

 Tomar's dining scene mainly has authentic, traditional Portuguese restaurants ('tascas', 'restaurantes').
-Avant-garde or highly conceptual dining experiences unique to Tomar are uncommon.
+Avant-garde or highly conceptual dining experiences unique to Tomar are not common.

 The unique concept lies in the consistent quality and authenticity of its traditional offerings.